2. “I look pregnant” — Noticing Symptoms

 My trusted scale also revealed that I had gained ten pounds, a fact I quickly attributed to “relaxing” my eating routine in response to coping with Covid-19 stressors.
 What about the occasional abdominal pain and having to run to the toilet more often than usual?
 In hindsight, I wish I had admitted to myself that my body was sending me important messages which I chose to ignore.

 Instead, I added more rest to my daily routines and watched my diet more carefully for two weeks.
 That strategy paid off: I was not only full of energy all day long, but also down eight pounds!
-As a committed “breakfast person,” I did notice, however, that I was suddenly no longer hungry in the morning (“Great … now I am turning into my twin sister!”), I and felt very full after eating very small meals.
+As a committed “breakfast person,” I did notice, however, that I was suddenly no longer hungry in the morning (“Great … now I am turning into my twin sister!”), and I felt very full after eating very small meals.
 But reporting any or all of these symptoms to my doctor seemed like a waste of time to me, as he had other, more important things to do during a pandemic.

 It is probably nothing